click to return to Writertopia home

 "Some Girlfriends Can" (Short Story), Strange Horizons, Nov 04, winner of Honorable Mention in Strange Horizons Reader's Choice Poll, 2004; reprinted as audio podcast at Escape Pod, Sept 05

-"Stitching Time" (Short Story), The Fortean Bureau, March 05; reprint as audio podcast at Pseudopod, forthcoming 2007
+"Stitching Time" (Short Story), The Fortean Bureau, March 05; reprinted as audio podcast in Pseudopod, April 2007

 "Accident of Birth" (Short Story), Lone Star Stories, Oct 05